cristiangu/fabric-component-swift/README.md

   "jsSrcsDir": "src"
 }
 ```
-- The template Fabric component project won't compile with Swift if you import pure C/C++ headers (you need to delete the Utils.m file).
+- The template Fabric component project won't compile with Swift if you import pure C/C++ headers (you need to delete the Utils.m and Utils.h files).
 If you encounter any errors that look like this, it's because you're have those files in the project.

 ![C/C++ Xcode build error example](c-cpp-error-example.png)